-Ranger Chris Millner gives his hints and tips on the best places to find summer wildlife at Longshaw.
+Ranger Chris gives his hints and tips on the best places to find summer wildlife at Longshaw.
 Take the time to notice nature and discover the simple ways you can help us to look after the wildlife that make their homes at Longshaw.

 Another exciting mammal to try and spot in the evening is bats, which roost in trees around Longshaw.
 In the summer, they’ll be making the most of the abundant insect life here.
-Try a wander around the woods behind the visitor centre, where you may also be lucky enough to see a badger.
+Try a wander around the woods behind the Longshaw Cafe, where you may also be lucky enough to see a badger.

 Swallows are a spectacular sight and Longshaw is a lovely place to come and watch them.
-Chris recommends a walk along back drive (between the tea-room and Wooden Pole car park where they can be seen zipping around catching flies and thoroughly enjoying life!
+Ranger Chris recommends a walk along back drive (between the Longshaw Cafe and Wooden Pole car park) where they can be seen zipping around catching flies and thoroughly enjoying life!

-Wander down to the pond and you might spot dragonflies and damselflies.
+Wander down to the Longshaw pond and you might spot dragonflies and damselflies.
 The four spotted chaser can be seen in June whereas the common hawker will be seen a little later in August.
 Amongst the smaller damselflies which we have on the pond are the azure, the common blue, the large red and the emerald which can be seen in late summer.
 Like butterflies, they’re best spotted on a warm sunny day.
 And look out for our rangers, who monitor dragonflies from April to September to ensure we’re doing the best we can to keep their populations healthy.
 Please help us to look after the wildlife that lives in and around the pond by keeping your dog on a lead, taking all litter home and not feeding the ducks.
 The pond is a home for nature and not for recreational use - thank you for understanding.